trailofbits/empirehacking.nyc/README.md

 ### Where

-We are easing back into meeting in person and will be doing a mix of in-person and virtual events over the coming months.
-Our in-person events will take place at locations in Brooklyn.
+Once it is safe to meet again, our in-person events will take place at locations in lower Manhattan and Brooklyn.
 Check [Meetup](https://www.meetup.com/Empire-Hacking/) for the latest available information.
 Have a great space for future events?
 Ask us about [hosting](/about/#host-a-meetup).

 ### When